 Yes, labs always offer an option to send you multiple kits if participants are unable to test together.
 This can also be done even if the participants are in different countries.

 Can we come to the lab for a test?

 Generally no, the companies that offer you online tests are commercial companies that work in partnership with the laboratories to relocate all the logistics of the procedures and the customer service.
 This allows the laboratory to concentrate solely on the work of analysis and thus it is very rare that they provide a place open to the public.
 In addition, the requested sample collection does not require the intervention of a professional.

 How can I be sure that the samples belong to the person concerned?

-If you do a non-legal test and you doubt the origin of the samples, you will never be able to know only with the DNA profile if the person who put their name on the form is indeed the same person who provided the samples.
+If you do a non-legal test and you doubt the origin of the samples, you will never be able to know from the DNA profile alone whether the person who put their name on the form is the same person who provided the samples.

-In this case, you must organize yourself beforehand and put a doctor in your confidence so that he can guarantee the samples and can verify the identity of the participants.
+In this case, you must organise yourself beforehand and put a doctor in your confidence so that he can guarantee the authenticity of the samples and can verify the identity of the participants.

 Under no circumstances should the participant be in contact with the samples.
 The kit must be sent to the doctor who must return it to the laboratory.

 Can a DNA test be reimbursed by social security?

 No, DNA tests are not considered a medical act and reimbursed by social security, but some complementary health insurances offer it.